BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - time_t t is the time to be converted to struct tm.
+  - time_t t is the time to be converted to struct tm.

 **Return value**

-Â  - struct_tm converted from time_t.
+  - struct_tm converted from time_t.

 ## String timeToString (time_t);